petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 {
     if (ic.InitialSeries != null)
     {
-        //swap the two series out
+        // swap the two series out
         _seriesIndex = ic.InitialSeries;
     }

-    //delete any existing series
+    // delete any existing series
     _chart.Series.Clear();

-    //set the axes up
+    // set the axes up
     var area = _chart.ChartAreas[0];
     area.AxisX.IntervalType = DateTimeIntervalType.Number;
     area.AxisY.IntervalType = DateTimeIntervalType.Number;

     SetChartBoundaries();

-    //attempt to render the initial chart
+    // attempt to render the initial chart if (_seriesIndex.Any())
-    if (_seriesIndex.Any())
     {
         foreach (var series in _seriesIndex)
         {
-            //force both the chart and the internal index to use the same names series.Value.Name = series.Key;
+            // force both the chart and the internal index to use the same names series.Value.Name = series.Key;
             _chart.Series.Add(series.Value);
         }